graveyard420woo/StreamGolf/README.md

 Simply add it as a browser source by copying the URL from the address bar of the browser window after you connect your twitch!

-Once you connect your twitch account, the page will go transparent (this is a success) Test the browser source by starting a prediction with more than 2 options on your connected channel (it will pop up in the blank screen)
-Copy the URL from that blank browser window and paste it into a new browser source in OBS/StreamLabs/etc..
+Once you connect your twitch account, the page will go transparent (this is a success) Test the browser source by sending a chat in your channel's chat (your golfer will take a shot) Copy the URL from that blank browser window and paste it into a new browser source in OBS/StreamLabs/etc..
 Easy!

 A 1920x1080 browser source works great.
 1100px+ x 1100px+ width browser sources work best!
 The overlay will try to scale and adjust everything to fit it's given width.